 • Secret Service agents have been dismayed to overhear Michelle Obama push her husband to be more aggressive in attacking Republicans and to side with blacks in racial controversies.

 • Because Hillary Clinton is so nasty to agents, being assigned to her protective detail is considered a form of punishment and the worst assignment in the Secret Service.

-• Vice President Joe Biden has racked up costs to taxpayers of a million dollars to fly to and from his home in Delaware on Air Force Two.
+• Vice President Joe Biden racked up costs to taxpayers of a million dollars to fly to and from his home in Delaware on Air Force Two.
 His office tried to cover up the costs of the personal trips.

-• Vice President Joe Biden swims nude at the vice president’s residence in Washington and at his home in Delaware, offending female Secret Service agents.
+• Vice President Joe Biden swam nude at the vice president’s residence in Washington and at his home in Delaware, offending female Secret Service agents.